AMenezes97/serosim/README.md

 # 1.7 Observation Model and observation_times

-Now we specify how observed antibody titers are generated as a probabilistic function of the true, latent antibody titer and when to observe these titers.
+Now we specify how observed biomarker quantities are generated as a probabilistic function of the true, latent biomarker quantity and when to observe these quantities.
 In this step, we specify the sampling design and assay choice for our serological survey.
 We will take samples of all individuals at the end of the simulation (t=120).

-Our chosen observation model observes the latent titer values given a continuous assay with added noise.
-The added noise represents assay variability and is implemented by sampling from a distribution with the true latent antibody titer as the mean and the measurement error as the standard deviation.
+Our chosen observation model observes the latent biomarker quantity given a continuous assay with added noise.
+The added noise represents assay variability and is implemented by sampling from a distribution with the true latent biomarker quantity as the mean and the measurement error as the standard deviation.
 The observation standard deviation and distribution are defined within model_pars as the “obs_sd” parameter.
 Within this observation model, we can also specify the assay sensitivity and specificity.

 ``` r
 ## Specify the observation model